RevenueHunt/docs/docs/reference/app-settings.md

 **Your Profile**

 **Shop email** - Your main store contact email.
-We automaticaly update this email each time we sync your store.
+We automatically update this email each time we sync your store.
 You can change this email in your store settings (not the app).

 **Your best email** -  Provide your best email (not your store email) for communication in case of issues.

 **Send notifications to email** - Toggle the button to activate the notification emails to your best email.
-Once active we will send the notifications that appear on the dashaboard to your best email.
+Once active we will send the notifications that appear on the dashboard to your best email.
 For example, in case you go over your plan's limits, CSV export completions or connection issues.

 **Data & GDPR**